unlight/asmt-javascript-questions/README.md

 - You have a release, and the PM asks you to include a feature that is 95% ready, with no tests, but the client wants to see it on PROD.
 What do you say to your PM?
 - Do you know any webpack's competitors?
 - Have you faced any failures in your development career and if you had please describe the worst one and what you’ve learned from it?
+- Imagine you are leaving a project where you was responsible for some big complex undocumented area.
+Your teammates are not competent in this area and you should make knowledge transfer for them.
+Your steps?

 ### Unsorted
 - How did you decide between choosing webpack and gulp/grunt setup?